biniamkiros/sentereige/README.md

 # ሰንጠረዥ (Sentereige) - React Layout Component

+Sentereige is a React component library for creating interactive layouts with true masonry/grid systems.
+It handles nested structures and items with unknown dimensions, automatically packing items left-to-right in the shortest column while maintaining optimal spacing.

 ## ባህሪያት / Features

 - 🖥️ Responsive Grid & List Layouts: Seamlessly adapt to any screen size for a polished user experience.